brilliancebitcoin/nostrgram/README.md

 * [x] fix the socket disruption -- users report if you leave the app and return to it later, you can't see messages without a hard refresh, but sending still works
 * [x] show a grey message counter in channels with messages you didn't read yet
 * [x] on laptops and desktops, automatically put the user's cursor in the text input element when they enter a channel or a dm
+* [x] fix the timestamp issue -- posts by users whose computers are slightly out of sync with one another sometimes display in the wrong order
+* [x] when a mobile user starts typing, make the mic and attach-image buttons disappear
 * [ ] private groups with shared decryption keys
 * [ ] multi select emojis before closing emoji window
 * [ ] integrate lnbits